sievericcardo/greenhouse_dt_project/README.md

 The [Python influxdb-client](https://influxdb-client.readthedocs.io/en/latest/) is a Python library that is used to interact with the InfluxDB database.

-It is used by the data collectors to send data to the influxDB instance running in the host computer.
+It is used by the data collectors to send data to the influxDB instance running on the host computer.

 ### **Python sensors libraries**